inglada/iota2/doc/source/IOTA2_parameters.rst

 *Example*
     check_inputs : False
 *Notes*
+    If set, iota2 will spend time to check it's inputs.
-    if an errors comes during the iota² run, please send it back to us.
+    If errors comes during the iota² run, please send it back to us.
 We will add it as new check

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++